raulh82vlc/raulh82vlc.github.io/about.md

 *Senior Software Engineer - Android at Twitter & Kotlin lover*

 ### Overview
-I would like to introduce myself as a continuous learner, apart from being an experienced Software Engineer, specialised on the Android platform & Kotlin, as well as eventual public speaker.
+I would like to introduce myself as a continuous learner apart from being an experienced Software Engineer (10+ years experience), specialised on the Android platform (8 years) & the Kotlin language (4 years).

+Moreover, I am a public speaker when I get the chance for it, so far I've participated like an international speaker in different events: a podcast, meetups or conferences such as Droidcon: UK 2017/19, Spain 2019, EMEA 2020; GOTO Copenhagen 2019; AndroidDevPodcast, Londroid 2017 meetup or Virtual Android Makers 2020 (links to my slides are here https://speakerdeck.com/raulh82vlc).
+I write some articles in Medium (linked from this blog), typically not technical at the end of the year to summarize the past year and technical ones too.

-I am from Valencia (Spain), where we use to love paella and horchata, nowadays I am living, working (from home) in London (UK).
+I am from Valencia (Spain) originally, where we use to love paella and horchata, nowadays I am living, working (from home) in London (UK) but I've also lived/worked in Antwerp (Belgium) for almost 1 year and a half.

 I do love travelling when I can, listening music metal/rock gigs, reading tech/no-tech books, hanging out with friends, a very cold beer or running sometime.

 # Work experience

 ## Currently
-- **Senior Software Engineer - Android** at **Twitter** in *London (UK)* for the Consumer Search Clients (CSC) team. - From *July 2018*
+- **Senior Software Engineer - Android** at **Twitter** in *London timezone (UK) from July 2018*
+  - Currently collaborating for the Consumer Search Clients (CSC) team.
+Dec'19 - Nowadays.
   - Previously collaborated for the Live Events / Events Clients (EC) team.
+Apr'18 - Sep'18 & May'19 - Dec'19.
-  - Previously collaborated for the Periscope / Hydra team.
+  - Previously collaborated for the Periscope / Go Live Together (Hydra) team.
+Oct'18 - Apr'19
+  -	Roles:
+	- Project Tech Lead (PTL).
+	- Mentor of new members in the team.
+	- Tech debt optimisations (PTL / Sphepherd).
+	- Engineer on call to fix issues (maintainer).
+	- Speaker for Internal tech events / talks.
+	- Kotlin community active member.

 ## Formerly
 - **Senior Software Engineer - Android** (contract) at **Twitter** in *London (UK)* for Live Events team. - from *April the 30th 2018*